KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

     1. Uses all three types of operators
     2. Uses multiple operators in data transformation pipelines and/or inline R code

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Example of arithmetic operators in line 400; example of comparison and logical operators in line 65.

 7. Parse and define functions and arguments